samnaniaahil/bank-system/README.md

 # bank-system
-Bank system that reads and writes to a text file where all customer information is stored.
-For each customer added, a separate text file is created where that customer's account and transaction information is stored.
+Bank system that reads and writes to a text file (customers.txt) where all customer information is stored.
+For each customer added, a separate text file is created (in customerTransactions) where that customer's account and transaction information is stored.
 A user can:

 1. Add/delete a customer.
 2. Sort customers by name or social insurance number.